davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter5_1_b.png)

-It is also obvious when the two markers are placed in the same place.
+It will also be obvious when the two markers are placed in the same place.

 ```
 translate( [ 95, 0, 0 ] )